 One of CCTC's risk management approaches seeks to reduce company-specific risks by concentrating on a basket of securities that may benefit from our themes.
-Positions typically are initiated at 1-2% and allowed to grow to 4-5%.
+Positions typically are initiated at 1-2% and are allowed to grow to 4-5%.
 As the economy and world markets fluctuate, this approach may vary.

-Within bond portfolios, CCTC buys government, municipal, agency, taxable and corporate bonds.
+Within bond portfolios, CCTC buys government, municipal, agency, taxable and corporate bonds as well as mortgage- and asset-backed securities.
 From time to time, CCTC invests in foreign bonds when it sees a yield advantage and when CCTC believes there is opportunity to participate in a strengthening currency.